ecommerce-technician/node.tech-bundleslang/README.md

 # bundleslang
-Bundles Lang - A quick and easy syntax to mine the internet
+Bundles Lang - A quick and easy aliasing syntax to mine the social web

-It's simple, a big ol bundle of controllers on the backend, running queryies

-You can hit any page on my site, ask it for a bundleslang and it'll pull a local graph out of unstructured data repositories!
-example:

-:1337/wikidata.bundleslang#pizza

-Is read first for pages or site content to render to the client But designatig a .bundleslang will switch the search from internal search results, to pre-written common data query's against popular apis such as facebook open-graph,
+ - Designed to quickly connect to node.tech-basic

+## Restful API Endpoints
+ - Post a status update ```/api/v1/twitter/post/statuses/update/:status```
+ - Search for a mention ```/api/v1/twitter/search/:search```